How to Make Your Funeral Wishes Known to Your Loved Ones

 Do Not Make Your Will or Trust the Only Place Where You Write Down Your Wishes

-While your last will and testament or revocable living trust is the place where you should write down what you want to happen to your property after you die and who should be in charge of making sure that your property goes where you want it to go, your will or trust should not be the only place where you list your funeral wishes.
+Your last will and testament or revocable living trust is the place where you should write down what you want to happen to your property after you die.
+And, it should include who should be in charge of making sure that your property goes where you want it to go.
+Your will or trust should not be the only place where you list your funeral wishes though.
 Why not?
-Because usually by the time your will or trust is located and read, your loved ones will have already made all of the decisions about the disposition of your remains (burial or cremation) and memorial, if any.
+Because usually by the time your will or trust is located and read, your loved ones will have already made all of the decisions about the disposition of your remains (burial or cremation) and memorial.

 Write Down Your Funeral Wishes in a Writing Separate From Your Will or Trust